 The Hierophant

 Archetype

 Stability and the status quo.
 Patience and hard work, loyalty.
 A natural sensuality and enjoying the finer things in life.
-Open to being possessive and greedy or become stuck in the rat-race.
+Open to being possessive and greedy, or become stuck in the rat-race.

+The Hierophant